makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 sqlite3 data.db
 ```

-This will create a file called `data.db` and provide you with a `sqlite` prompt.
-Run the following query in the prompt to create a `users` table with an id, email, and password field:
+This action will create a file called `data.db` and provide you with a `sqlite` prompt.
+Next, run the following query in the prompt to create a `users` table with an id, email, and password field:

 ```sql
 CREATE TABLE users(